Easy Potato Latkes

 Place the grater inside the bowl, on top of the towel, and grab your peeled potato.

-After you’ve peeled your potatoes, run them over a box grater, on the large hole side.
+After you’ve peeled your potatoes, run them over a box grater on the large holes of a box grater.

 Watch your fingers!
-Potatoes grate really quickly, and we don’t want any knuckles or fingernails added.
+Potatoes grate quickly, and we don’t want any knuckles or fingernails added.

 After you’ve grated your potatoes into the big bowl, grate an onion over top of the potato.

-Pour out this liquid, and plop the potatoes and onions back in the bowl.
+Pour out this liquid, and plop the grated potatoes and grated onions back in the bowl.

 Second, we’ll add the other items to make super crispy latkes.

 Now is the time to crank your oil on your stove.
-You want to fry in 350˚
+You want to fry in 350-degree canola oil.
+You could also use chicken schmaltz if you have it!

 In your bowl with the potatoes and onions, add an egg, some flour, baking powder, salt, and pepper.